 BM aims to keep health professional up-to-date on the latest research about bilingualism.
 This ensures that they are well informed, and do not give families out-of-date information.
 BM has run many training sessions for speech therapists, childminders, paediatricians, and other health professionals in Scotland and elsewhere.
-Dr Vicky Chondrogianni is building partnerships with NHS Lothian to improve the assessment of bilingual children referred to Speech and Language Therapists.
+Professor Vicky Chondrogianni is building partnerships with NHS Lothian to improve the assessment of bilingual children referred to Speech and Language Therapists.

 BM members have organised more than 100 information seminars for international organisations such as the European Central Bank, Council of Europe and the European Commission.
 The Scottish Government has consulted Sorace in developing its policy on language-learning in primary schools, which aims to introduce two languages in primary schools.